Who can apply?

 Value of scholarship

-Created in 2006, the aim of the Sir Harry Gibbs Law Scholarship is to provide a full residential scholarship for a student studying law at The University of Queensland in second year or above (including postgraduate students), who is achieving outstanding results and has a desire to make a positive contribution to Emmanuel College life.
+Created in 2006, the Sir Harry Gibbs Law Scholarship is for a student studying law at university in second year or above (including postgraduate students), who is achieving outstanding results and has a desire to make a positive contribution to Emmanuel College life.

 The scholarship is named after the late Right Honourable Sir Harry Gibbs, GCMG, AC, KBE.
 Born in 1917 in Queensland, he was educated at Ipswich Grammar and at Emmanuel College, The University of Queensland, where he graduated in Arts (1937) and Law (1939).